StrangeBeeCorp/docs/docs/thehive/configuration/configure-ssl-cassandra-elasticsearch.md

 ### (Optional) Step 2: Configure Java virtual machine (JVM) trust for Cassandra SSL certificates

-Java applications such as TheHive rely on a Java trust store to validate SSL/TLS certificates.
+Java applications such as TheHive rely on a Java truststore to validate SSL/TLS certificates.
 By default, the JVM trusts only well-known certificate authorities (CAs).

 If you use self-signed certificates or internal CAs, you must configure the JVM to trust them.